sourcegraph/syntect_server/README.md

+# 🚨 Note: this repo has been archived and its contents are now in the [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph/tree/main/docker-images/syntax-highlighter) repo.

 # Syntect Server

 This is an HTTP server that exposes the Rust [Syntect](https://github.com/trishume/syntect) syntax highlighting library for use by other services.
 Send it some code, and it'll send you syntax-highlighted code in response.